Study Spanish abroad in beautiful place!

 Scholarship 4: One student will receive a $250.00 scholarship.

 To apply for the SGA Costa Rica Scholarship, you are required to write a two-page essay and submit it with the essay application form.
 Your essay should explain why the Student Government Association should select you for this scholarship, how this experience will benefit you and why?
-If selected to receive a scholarship, you will be required to write a two-page essay describing your Costa Rica trip experience upon your return and submit it to Richard Harris, Spanish Study Abroad Coordinator.
+If selected to receive a scholarship, you will be required to write a two-page essay describing your Costa Rica trip experience upon your return and submit it to Richard Harris, Spanish Faculty and Study Abroad Coordinator.

 Student essay due to Richard Harris by Wednesday, April 1, 2015.
 See his contact information below.